How to File a DBA in Wyoming

 Who needs to register?

 It is optional to register a Trade Name in Wyoming.
-Even though it is optional, it is often necessary as many banks won’t open a business checking account without one.
+Even though it is optional, it is often necessary as many banks won’t open business bank accounts without one.
 Additionally, many vendors or suppliers will request one to prove the existence of the business.
 The need to register is organized under Wyoming statutes 40-2-101 – 109.

 Sole proprietorships and general partnerships are the most common entities to register for a DBA name.

 The legal name of a sole proprietor or partnership can be the owner’s full first and last name, which can be used without registering.
 For example, if John Smith starts a business repairing computers operating under John Smith, he doesn’t need to register for a Wyoming Trade Name.
-If John decides to name his business John’s Computer Repair or even John Smith’s Computer Repair, he will need to register.
+If John decides to name his business John’s Computer Repair or even John Smith’s Computer Repair, he will need to register for one.

 Corporations and Limited Liability Companies won’t typically register a fictitious name since a unique entity name is created during the formation process.
 Some will file for a Trade Name if they have another business they want to operate under their corporate/LLC umbrella to keep the liability protection without having to form another entity.

 Wyoming Trade Name Registration Form

-The Trade Name Form is available from the Wyoming Secretary of State – https://soswy.state.wy.us/Forms/Business/TN/TN-RegistrationApplication.pdf.
+The Trade Name Registration Form is available from the Wyoming Secretary of State – https://soswy.state.wy.us/Forms/Business/TN/TN-RegistrationApplication.pdf.

-The filing fee to register a Trade Name in Wisconsin is $100, payable to the Secretary of State.
-Registration is good for 10 years and is renewable.
+The filing fee to register a Trade Name in Wyoming is $100, payable to the Secretary of State.
+The Trade Name registration is good for ten years and is renewable.
 The renewal fee is $50.